Where to Stay in Yellowstone (& Where NOT to Stay!)

 • You’ll be driving more.
 That means car snacks, a full tank of gas, and early start times added to a road trip itinerary.
 Expect traffic, both the car and animal kind.

-• You’ll have more access to budget-friendly food options.
+• You’ll have more access to budget-friendly food.
 Take advantage of that.
-Hit the grocery store and stock up for your stay.
-Get me some jerky while you’re at it.
+Hit the grocery store and stock up rather than relying on park dining room options.

 • The towns surrounding Yellowstone have a vibe all their own.
 I know you’ll be tired at the end of each day, but try to explore them a bit, too.
 This is the American West.